csabaiBio/RBD-AlphaFold2-structures-and-phenotypic-information/README.md

 - omicron_ba1
 - omicron_ba2

+# Generated WT main varinats:
+### These are used for local distortion and alignment analysis.
+`../wt_pdbs`

 # Reproducing our data-set validation and useful notebooks:

 ## Visualizing structural distortion on mutation.
-### We investigate the mean deviation in distance each amino acid has for each each structure created.
+### We investigate the mean distortion in distance each amino acid has for each each structure created.
 We observe that every mutation at a given position corresponds to a structural distortion at that position as well as some others in the structure.
 `../data_usage_scripts/xyz_variation_at_position.ipynb`

 ## Simple statistics notebook.